genuinetools/reg/README.md

 High: 1
 ```

-### Running a static UI server for a Registry
+### Running a Static UI Server for a Registry

-The tool comes with a server which runs static UI for a docker registry.
+The tool comes with a server which runs a static UI for a registry.
 It will run vulnerability scanning if you
 have a [CoreOS Clair](https://github.com/coreos/clair) server set up
 and pass the url with the `--clair` flag.